reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 > Store config in the environment.

+The environments are dynamically provisioned in the cloud, so very little information is available while building the application. ***Isolating configuration properties into environment variables makes it easy and faster to deploy the application to different environments without any code changes.***

 A few examples of configuration data are database connection URLs and credentials, and URLs of services on which an application depends.
 These most often have different values across environments.
 If these are hard-coded in the code or property files bundled with the application, we need to update the application for deploying to different environments.

 Instead, a better approach is to [externalize the configuration](/externalize-configuration/) using environment variables.
 The values of the environment variables are provided at runtime.
 We can provide the values from the command line if the application is run standalone.